RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/costfunctions.md

 costfun = LQRCost(Q,R,xf)
 costfun_term = LQRCost(Qf,R*0,xf,terminal=true)
 ```
+!!! tip
     It is HIGHLY recommended to specify any special structure, such as `Diagonal`, especially since these matrices are almost always diagonal.
+See Julia's built-in
+    `LinearAlgebra` module for more specialized matrix types.

 This constructor actually does a simple conversion to turn our cost function into either the
 generic [`QuadraticCost`](@ref) or a [`DiagonalCost`](@ref).
 We could do this ourselves: